arifulmahmud/ProfanityChecker/ProfanityAPI/README.md

 ### Run the application

--Build and Run the project with Visual Studio.
+- Build and Run the project with Visual Studio.
 Debug the application with Visual Studio (F5 shortcut), the application should be running with IIS express.<br />
--Same API is running live in Azure : [http://profanityapp.azurewebsites.net/api/profanity].
+- Same API is running live in Azure : [http://profanityapp.azurewebsites.net/api/profanity].
 So the API can be tested using Postman/ with the client application<br />
--This project includes simple test case as well, Visual Studio menu -> Test -> Run All Tests. <br/>
+- This project includes simple test case as well, Visual Studio menu -> Test -> Run All Tests. <br/>
--You can also attach the project with local IIS server.
+- You can also attach the project with local IIS server.
 Just add an application pointing to : `ProfanityChecker\ProfanityAPI\ProfanityAPI`<br/> after building the project with Visual Studio.
--Make sure to cange `const apiEndpoint` in `ProfanityClientApp/src/App.js` accordingly.
+- Make sure to change `const apiEndpoint` in `ProfanityClientApp/src/App.js` accordingly.

 ### Test the API
 - [POST http://profanityapp.azurewebsites.net/api/profanity]